Goal-conditioned dual-action imitation learning for dexterous dual-arm robot manipulation: Method

 \subsection{Robot framework}

-This research uses a dual-arm robot framework for imitation learning which was also used in our previous researches (e.g., \cite{kim2020using,kim2021gaze}).
-This framework consists of a dual-arm robot system with two UR5 (Universal Robots) manipulators and two controllers with identical kinematic parameters with the UR5 robot.
-Demonstration data is generated by controlling robots with the controllers.
-A ZED mini stereo camera (StereoLabs, \cite{ZED-MINI}) is mounted on a robot system with a two-dimensional pan-tilt structure.
-In this research, the camera is fixed on a position that can observe bananas (pan: 0 rad, tilt: -0.9 rad).
-The human operator can see the stereo camera image with a head-mounted display (HMD) while operating the robot.
-Furthermore, an eye tracker (Tobii) is mounted on the HMD to measure the operator's gaze position in real-time.
+This research uses a dual-arm robot framework for imitation learning that was also used in our previous studies (e.g., \cite{kim2020using,kim2021gaze}).
+This framework consists of a dual-arm robot system with two UR5 manipulators and two controllers with identical kinematic parameters with the UR5 robot.
+Demonstration data are generated by controlling the robots with the controllers.
+A ZED mini stereo camera (StereoLabs, \cite{ZED-MINI}) is mounted on the robot system with a two-dimensional pan-tilt structure.
+In this research, the camera is fixed at a position that can observe bananas (pan: 0 rad, tilt: -0.9 rad).
+The human operator can see the stereo camera image through a head-mounted display while operating the robot.
+Furthermore, an eye tracker (Tobii) is mounted on the head-mounted display to measure the operator's gaze position in real time.

 In this method, $s_t$ is the robot state at timestep $t$ defined by concatenated left and right arm states.
 Each arm state consists of three dimensions to express the position (x,y,z), six dimensions for the cosine and sine of the Euler angle for rotation, and one dimension for the gripper angle.
 The Euler angle is decomposed into cosine and sine expressions to enable a smooth expression when the angle exceeds $2*\pi$.
 The action of each arm is hence a seven-dimensional vector with the differences in position (three dimensions), Euler angle (three dimensions), and gripper (one dimension) in adjacent timesteps.